freckle/stack-cache-action/README.md

 - `cache-hit`: indicates a full cache hit on the primary key

+## Further Reading

+See https://tech.freckle.com/2021/05/18/haskell-on-actions/ for a short tutorial.

 ## Acknowledgements

 The idea and initial repository skeleton was taken from [gha-yarn-cache][].